caveaku/challenge-devops-sr/README.md

-# Senior DevOps Engineer Coding Challenge
+# DevOps Engineer Coding Challenge

 This project implements a reusable AWS CDK Construct for provisioning a secure S3 bucket and a GitHub Actions CI/CD workflow for deployment.